bergesinstitute/graf-method/book-1-unit-5.md

 1. My mother buys a lot of food every Thursday.
 2. Mary has many black chairs.
 3. I have many books in my living room.
-4. Oscar’s restaurant is very good.
+4. Oscar's restaurant is very good.
 5. Ana writes very well.
 6. You (formal, plural) study a lot.
 7. Our uncle cooks very badly.